 For example, if the local user database is configured as the first order and the local user does not exist, OVOC attempts to connect to the external database LDAP or RADIUS with the same user credentials.
-When the RADIUS, or LDAP or Microsoft Azure Authentication Types and the "Combined Authentication Mode" are both configured, the Fixed License Pool and Floating License functionality are supported (using the local database credentials).
+When the RADIUS, or LDAP Authentication Types and the "Combined Authentication Mode" are both configured, the Fixed License Pool and Floating License functionality are supported (using the local database credentials).

-This option is not relevant for Microsoft Azure authentication.
+This option is not relevant for Microsoft Azure authentication; however, OVOC automatically uses local authentication when both user and password are provided in the REST authentication request.